ilike-1mwtt/github-slideshow/_posts/0000-01-08-bituin-1mwtt.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-> "Minds are not a vessel to fill, but a fire to kindle." - by Plutarch Use the left arrow to go back!
 > "Quiet people have the loudest minds." - Stephen Hawking

+Use the left arrow to go back!